-The Group provides retail savings and mortgage products.
+The Group provides retail savings and services mortgage products.

-The Group operates in the UK and Spain.
+The Group operates in the UK and has some mortgage assets in Spain.

 The main risks within the Group's business are: credit risk, liquidity risk, interest rate risk, currency risk and economic risk; the Group is also exposed to operational risk.
 The ways in which these risks are managed includes the adoption of Board approved policy documentation (which specify the Board's appetite for risk measured via numerous segmented policy limits), the use of forecasting and stress test models, which guide business strategies, and by producing key risk information and indicators to manage and monitor performance.